Preparing for the Season of SAD

-There are a number of light therapy lamps, or light boxes, available for purchase online.
+There are several light therapy lamps, or light boxes, available online.
 They emit up to 10,000 lux of light, the intention of which is to mimic bright sunlight.
-Turning on a light box each morning for 10 to 20 minutes may help reset your circadian rhythm, thereby having a positive effect on your mood and energy levels.
+Turning on a light box each morning for 10 to 20 minutes may help reset your circadian rhythm, positively affecting your mood and energy levels.

-When sunlight diminishes, so do our stores of Vitamin D. A deficiency of Vitamin D can mimic symptoms that are similar to SAD – depression, fatigue, and irritability to name a few.
-Talk to your doctor about having your Vitamin D levels checked by a blood test.
-There are several good D3 supplements available and your physician can recommend the number of international units you should take.
+When sunlight diminishes, so do our stores of Vitamin D. A deficiency of Vitamin D can mimic symptoms similar to SAD – depression, fatigue, and irritability, to name a few.
+Talk to your doctor about checking your Vitamin D levels by a blood test.
+Several good D3 supplements are available, and your physician can recommend the number of international units you should take.

 Other supplements that may help winter SAD symptoms include Magnesium and B12.